-The Woodland Trust is running a scheme to provide hundreds of thousands of free trees, hedges and other plants to schools and local community groups.
+The Woodland Trust are running a scheme to provide hundreds of thousands of free trees, hedges and other plants to schools and local community groups.
 In 2021 the CDRA applied for two batches of 120 mixed hedge saplings, for delivery in March and November.

 Hedges are an important part of the ecosystem, offering homes to native birds and animals such as mice, robins, grass snakes toads and snails.
 As our woodlands have been destroyed over the centuries many animals have adapted to live in hedgerows, however over the last 70 years nearly half of the UK’s hedges have been destroyed mostly to make larger fields.
-The new hedges will help towards the UK’s aim to reach its 2050 carbon net-zero target.
+The new hedges will help towards the UK’s aim to reach its 2050 carbon net-zero ta

 17th May 2022

 10th December 2021

 On a beautiful sunny day last week, CDRA committee members and other volunteers planted the latest batch of assorted saplings which we received from the Woodland Trust.
 These were provided free as part of their scheme for free trees for schools and community organisations.
 A huge thank you to the Woodland Trust!

 Following the planting the team enjoyed well earned mince pies.
 We'd like to thank all the volunteers who came down to help.

 25th November 2021